-OK, there was a fire.
-The inquiry boards say that the Government should devote more resources to fire fighting.
+OK, there was a fire Three years ago.
+The inquiry boards said then that the Government should devote more resources to fire fighting.
 That’s true, but not most important (despite the fact that to the best of our knowledge, nothing much has been done in the last three years to beef-up Israel's fire-fighting capacity).

 After the Holocaust, the most important item on World Jewry’s agenda was to bring Jewish souls and plant them on our Holy Land of Israel.
 Here, we have seen an amazing rejuvenation and restoration of Torah Judaism in the last sixty years.
 Who would have dreamed of the nearly seven-figure Baal Teshuva movement, with mikvas and glatt-kosher stores in every neighborhood?
 Who would have dreamed of yeshivas and seminars in every town?

 Tu B’Shvat teaches us not to cry about the past; to roll up our sleeves, grab our shovel and pick and to start planting trees all over our gorgeous Homeland.
 The fire doesn’t matter anymore; it matters how fast every nursery and greenhouse can provide the seedlings we need to make our beloved Land of Israel thrive in glorious greenery.
 The reforestation is really a part of our national restoration.